Arseni1919/A_star_Implementation/README.md

 ```

 The `result` will be *None* if there is no solution.
-If there is solution
-the `result` will contain the list of nodes
+Otherwise, the `result` will contain the list of nodes
 representing the path of a solution (from goal to start).